 - Telephoto zoom

-For example - using a 135mm telephoto lens for astrophotography without a star tracker is actually undoable.
+For example - using a 135mm telephoto lens for astrophotography without a star tracker is almost undoable.
 Well, it is doable, but the results won't be good.
-Your maximum exposure time with this lens untracked is around 3, maybe 4 seconds, but with a 12 mm one, your maximum exposure time of one single sub-exposure is around 20, maybe 25 seconds - it's much longer than with a telephoto lens.
+Your maximum exposure time with this lens untracked is around 3, maybe 4 seconds, but with a 12 mm one, your maximum exposure time of one single sub-exposure is approximately 20, maybe 25 seconds - it's much longer than with a telephoto lens.